Virtual Snow Angel

 As a broad concept, the piece intends to make playfulness more accessible.
 Though it has only been installed in fine art gallery contexts, I like to think of it as a prototype for a public installation.
 It was inspired by Everyday Urbanism and the idea that if there's investment in fancy gadgets used to penalize and issue parking tickets and stuff like that, why can't we invest more in public infrastructure that holds space for joy?

-Shortly after an in-depth introduction to Rube Goldberg machines, I literally dreamt of this project and was lucky enough to remember it and actually make it work with the brilliant assistance of Barney Haines, Donald Day, and North Pitney.
+Shortly after an in-depth introduction to Rube Goldberg machines, I literally dreamt of this project and was lucky enough to remember it and actually make it work with brilliant guidance and assistance from Barney Haines, Donald Day, and North Pitney.